luoyetx/installers/README.md

 ### Notice
 Need **root** to run these scripts.

+All source code will be downloaded at `/usr/local/src`.
+Tools and Libraries will be installed at default `prefix`, usually at `/usr/local`.

 You may need to edit `/etc/ld.so.conf` and add `/usr/local/lib` && `/usr/local/lib64` for tools and libraries to work fine.
 Just like below.